-We sincerely hope you’ll never be involved in an automotive accident, but unfortunately, statistical odds don’t exactly work in your favor.
-Car crashes cause millions of injuries and tens of thousands of deaths every year in the United States, with the Texas Department of Transportation reporting 476,875 accidents statewide in 2014 alone: over 1,300 per day, on average.
-If the worst does occur, and you someday find yourself involved in a crash or collision, the decisions you make in the immediate aftermath can impact the strength of your injury claim.
-Our Dallas car accident lawyers explain how.
+We sincerely hope you’ll never be involved in an automotive accident, but unfortunately, the statistical odds don’t exactly work in your favor.
+Car crashes cause millions of injuries and tens of thousands of deaths every year in the United States, with the Texas Department of Transportation reporting 476,875 accidents statewide in 2014 alone—over 1,300 per day, on average.

 What Are the Driver’s Responsibilities Immediately After a Car Crash?

-If you are ever involved in a Texas car accident which results in death, personal injury, or property damage, you must:
+If you are ever involved in a Texas car accident which results in death, personal injury, or property damage, you are required to take the following steps:

-- Provide your name, address, vehicle registration number, and the name of your insurer to the victim (or, if he or she is too badly hurt, to other vehicle occupants).
+Provide your name, address, vehicle registration number, and the name of your insurer to the victim (or, if they are too badly hurt, to other vehicle occupants).

-- Show your driver’s license to the other motorist, if he or she asks you to do so.
+Show your driver’s license to the other motorist, if they ask you to do so.

 Beyond being simple common sense, these actions are required by state law under Texas Transportation Code § 550.023, which summarizes these responsibilities as a driver’s “duty to give information and render aid.”